dzakuboski/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 ######mean(): Mean value
 ######std(): Standard deviation

-#####Such measurements have been carried out a few dozen times for each activity performed by each of 30 subjects (a total of 10299 observations).
+#####The above-described measurements were made a few dozen times for each activity performed by each of 30 subjects (a total of 10299 observations).
-#####Then the carried out measurements were averaged.Due to such computations the tidy data set contains only 180 observations for each variable (1 for each of 6 activities performed by each of 30 tested subjects)
+#####Then the carried out measurements were averaged.
+Due to such computations the tidy data set contains only 180 observations for each variable - 1 for each of 6 activities performed by each of 30 tested subjects.